UnaBiz/unashield/docs/hardware.md

 ### 1. SMA Connector

-The **SMA (SubMiniature version A) Connector** is used for connecting the coaxial RF antenna.
+The **SMA (SubMiniature version A) Connector** is used for connecting the provided coaxial RF antenna to the UnaShield.

 To prevent damage to the onboard SIGFOX module, *always connect the antenna before powering up the UnaShield and before sending any SIGFOX messages.*

 -----
 ### 2. SIGFOX Module